statamic/v2-docs/content/collections/docs/installing.md

 - Log into the Control Panel at `{yoursite}.{tld}/cp`
 - Visit your System settings (/cp/settings/system) and set/confirm your basic site settings

-### There is no step 6. {#no-step-6}
+### Step 6: delete `installer.php`

+You **must** delete the installer file as it gives anyone who runs it the ability to create a super user on your site.

+### That's it!

-You're probably done.
+You're done.
 Now for some things to note, and a few additional steps for running above webroot and multilingual sites.

 #### About that License Key and Dev Mode {#dev-mode}